 Glucometers have been in existence since 1971.
 In the early days, glucometers were primarily for hospital use.
 As time went on, people who used insulin were recommended to have home glucometers.
 Today, glucometers are lightweight and portable, and they use a relatively small sample of blood.
 Any person with diabetes should have access to a glucometer and enough supplies to test their blood sugar daily if needed.
-Most people don’t enjoy pricking their fingers, but it’s an important part of managing type 2 diabetes will need to check their blood sugar multiple times per day.
+Most people don’t enjoy pricking their fingers, but it’s an important part of managing type 2 diabetes.

 The first continuous glucose meter arrived in 1999, but this technology has only recently been available for a large number of people with diabetes.
 A continuous glucose monitor is a small sensor with a thin wire that inserted under the skin.
 Insertion is quick and painless, and many patients can accomplish this for themselves.
 The sensor, worn for as many as ten days at a time, allows for bathing and swimming.
 CGMs make managing type 2 diabetes a snap by providing up-to-the-minute data about blood sugar levels.
 They can also predict whether blood glucose is heading up, down, or is likely to remain steady.

 Carbohydrates exist in a wide variety of foods.
 Sugary foods aside, fruits, juices, starchy vegetables, and grains contain carbohydrates.
 Popular culture has recently made much of the keto diet, and that has perpetuated the misconception that carbs are bad.
 Carbs are our bodies’ preferred source of fuel, and they provide fiber as well as many vitamins and minerals.
 One of the keys to managing type 2 diabetes is knowing how much carbohydrate is right for you and eating it in controlled amounts throughout the day.
 If you would like a sample meal plan for people with diabetes, you can find one here.

 Complications of diabetes